WHAT ARE THE SATS?

 Coming to these meetings also means that we can recommend any additional support that you might want, whether that be coming along to a workshop or figuring out the best way to practice at home.

 Workshops for children and information for parents

-We have developed four SATs specific workshops to help familiarise kids with the format and rigour of the tests, as well as help them practice exam and revision skills.
+We have developed a series of SATs specific workshops to help familiarise kids with the format and rigour of the tests, as well as help them practice exam and revision skills.
 These run in the February half term and the Easter holidays for our members.
 We’ve also developed a whole range of maths and English curriculum workshops which are offered to our members all year round.

 For those looking for more practise on the grammar topics which have been introduced in the curriculum lately, we have also produced a workbook to practise the grammar and punctuation elements they need to know.